zooniverse/front-end-monorepo/docs/arch/adr-61.md

 2. A question + answer will be added to the About Zooniverse > FAQ page explaining why stats data are displayed in a UTC date range.

 3. The YourStats component in app-project will be redesigned and refactored to match the "Last 7 Days" and "All Time" stats components on a user's personal stats page.
+The label "Last 7 Days" is more adaptable to volunteers located across the globe, yet granular enough to display incrementing classification counts "live".

 4. The eventual redesign and development of the Project Stats page will follow the above practice of a clear x-axis label and data fetching in UTC date ranges.